serokell/blog-posts/typed-lambda-calculus/article.md

 Using typing relations, we thus assign a type to each term.
 Rules that we use to assign types are called _typing rules_.
-Together, types and typing rules they constitute a _type system_.
+Together, types and typing rules constitute a _type system_.

 Type systems offer a lightweight (i.e. without executing a program) tool to check if a program is "correct" -- in the sense that it doesn't lead to stuck terms.